Bill Wentworth: Federal politics

 Snedden succeeded McMahon as leader, but Wentworth was among his most persistent party-room critics.
 In March 1975 it was Wentworth who moved the motion in the Liberal Party room to depose Snedden from the leadership in favour of Malcolm Fraser.
 But under Fraser's government he soon found himself back in his old role of the backbench rebel.
 His lifelong commitment to Keynesianism led him to criticise Fraser's cuts to government spending as deflationary.
 Having already announced his intention of retiring from Parliament at the next election, he resigned from the Liberal Party on 11 October 1977, citing the government's handling of the economy and industrial relations.
 He stood for the Senate in New South Wales at the December 1977 election, polling 2.1 per cent of the vote.
 Later he was active in the Grey Power movement, and stood again for the Senate as a Grey Power candidate at the 1984 election; again, he did badly.

 Wentworth's last appearance in Australian politics was in April 1995, when he contested the by-election in the seat of Wentworth (which was named after his great-grandfather) caused by the resignation of Dr John Hewson.
 In the absence of a Labor candidate, he polled 18 per cent of the vote, 52 years after he first contested the seat in 1943.

 During his time in the House of Representatives, Wentworth voted against his party more often than any other Representative in Australian history.

 Honours

-In 1993, he was appointed an Officer (AO) of the Order of Australia in the Queen's Birthday Honours for "service to the Australian Parliament, particularly in relation to Aboriginal rights and to the standardisation of inter-state rail gauges".
+In 1993, Wentworth was appointed an Officer (AO) of the Order of Australia in the Queen's Birthday Honours for "service to the Australian Parliament, particularly in relation to Aboriginal rights and to the standardisation of inter-state rail gauges".

 Later life, death and family

-He retired to north Queensland, from where he continued to write pamphlets and newspaper articles until his death in Sydney in 2003 at the age of 95.
+Wentworth retired to north Queensland, from where he continued to write pamphlets and newspaper articles until his death in Sydney in 2003 at the age of 95.

 He was survived by his wife Barbara, and four children.
 The prominent journalist Mungo MacCallum is his nephew.